-Please see the Resident Licensure Policy in Section IX for D.C. medical license requirements.
-An application for a full D.C. medical license can be obtained by calling 888-204-6193 or by visiting the D.C.
-Department of Health website at https://dchealth.dc.gov/.
-You may complete the application online and print it; however, applications must be submitted by mail.
+Please see the Resident Licensure Policy in Section VIII for D.C. medical license requirements.
+An application for a full D.C. medical license can be found on the D.C.
+Department of Health website.
+Applications are submitted online.
+See Portal-page (force.com) for the online application.
 Please follow the instructions provided.

-Reimbursement for licensure is made by the GME Office according to the Resident Licensure Policy in Section IX.
+Reimbursement for licensure is made by the GME Office according to the Resident Licensure Policy in Section VIII.